linux-system-roles/logging/roles/rsyslog/README.md

 Common sub-variables
 --------------------
 - `rsyslog_backup_dir`: By default, the Rsyslog backs up the pre-existing configuration files in a temp dir as tar-gz format - /tmp/rsyslog.d-XXXXXX/backup.tgz.
 By setting a path to `rsyslog_backup_dir`, the path is used as the backup directory.
 Note that the directory should exist and have the permission to create the backup file both in the file mode and the selinux.
-- `rsyslog_config_dir`: Directory to store configuration files.
+- `logging_config_dir`: Directory to store configuration files.
 Default to '/etc/rsyslog.d'.
 - `rsyslog_custom_config_files`: List of custom configuration files are deployed to /etc/rsyslog.d.
 The format is an array which element is the full path to each custom configuration file.
 Default to none.
 - `rsyslog_in_image`: Specifies if the target host is a container and use rsyslog in the image.
 Default to false.
 - `rsyslog_work_dir`: Working directory.
 Default to '/var/lib/rsyslog'.